Disposal of U.S. Government Depository Publications

 - Contact information (name of depository, depository library number, name of contact person, e-mail address or phone number).

 - Discard lists submitted will first be reviewed by the regional to determine if any items are needed.

 - Lists will then be posted for a period of thirty days.
-The selective library will be notified when the period is up.
+The selective library will be notified when the list is posted to the web site.